benofben/benlackey/posts/Home/README.md

 All this made Boulder more expensive.
 Modern Boulderites feel bad about that.
 9% of the housing stock is affordable with a goal to bring that number to 15%.
 Nevermind economics.
 The only way Boulder housing is going to be affordable is if policies are enacted that ruin Boulder.

-CU - Advanced classes in high school

-Incubator
+A lot of the opportuinities in Boulder are tied to the university.
+With 37,000 students, every year 9,000 people leave Boulder and are replensihed by new students.
+The university is a fairly top end research university.
+So, the quality of students is high.
+They bring new ideas and reasonably vibrant conversations.

+In high school I was able to attend CU for computer science, calculus and Spanish classes.
+Those classes were more advanced than what was available at the (already advanced) IB/AP high school.
+That said, a lot of the value was just seeing college early.

+It would be interesting to understand wahat the startup scene is like in Bohulder an how or if the university has fed into that.
+Beyond the newer computer science work, Boulder has traditionally had aerospace and sattelitle work with companies like Ball Aerospace and Digital Globe there.
+My first job was at Mountaintop Graphics.
+That was a 5 person startup in that satelitte imagery space.

 ## Colorado Springs
 Boulder has a median single family home price of $1.25m.
 It's only $445k in Colorado Springs against a national number of $462k.
+Prices are low because Colorado Springs builds.
+New houses stretch further and further from the geographical constraint of the Front Range out toward Kansas.

+The Air Force Academy and NORAD set the tone for local employment.
+Government contractors like Lockheed Martin and Northrup Grumman have sprung up around those institutions.

+Beyond the military, Colorado Springs culture is shaped by religion.  ~20 mega church style religions are headquartered in Colorado Springs.

+Interestingly the public schools in Colorado Springs are ranked the highest in the state.
+Despite lower property valuations to draw from, the school district is able to achieve better outcomes that the 3x as expensive Boulder Valley School District (BVSD).

 ## Boise
 Foo something Basque food.